fuyh20/Mathematical-Foundation-of-Reinforcement-Learning/docs/lec5-monte-carlo-learning.md

 Another aspect is when to update the policy

 * The first method is to collect all the episodes starting from a state-pair and use the average return to approximate the action value.
-* The second method uses the return of a single episode ot approximate the action value. **episode by episode**
+* The second method uses the return of a single episode to approximate the action value. **episode by episode**

 ## MC $\epsilon$ - Greedy